 The aims of this project are:

 Previously known as the Party Drug Initiative (PDI), the EDRS is coordinated by the National Drug and Alcohol Research Centre, and is conducted by different research institutions in each Australian state and territory.
 The EDRS uses a similar methodology to the Illicit Drug Reporting System (IDRS).
-Regular ecstasy users are interviewed as they were identified as a group of drug users that are able to provide the required information on patterns of ecstasy and related drugs (ERDs) use, the current availability, price and purity of ERDs and perceived drug-related health issues associated with ERDs use.
+Regular ecstasy and psychostimulant users are interviewed as they were identified as a group of drug users that are able to provide the required information on patterns of ecstasy and related drugs (ERDs) use, the current availability, price and purity of ERDs and perceived drug-related health issues associated with ERDs use.
 A semi-structured survey of experts in the field of ERDs (e.g. party promoters, treatment providers and law enforcement personnel) is also conducted and indicator data (e.g. purity of drug seizures and overdose rates) are analysed.
 These data sources are examined together to identify convergent trends in ERDs use and markets.

 The EDRS was conducted successfully in every state and territory in 2013.
 686 regular ecstasy users were interviewed, providing information on their drug use patterns, ecstasy and related drug markets and related issues.
 Key experts from a range of professions provided information on the ecstasy and related drug users they had contact with.
 Indicator data including Australian Customs Service seizures, purity analysis and treatment data were examined.

 The project is ongoing in 2014.

 Drug Trends hosts an annual conference in October.
 The 13th National Drug Trends Conference was held on October 15, 2013.
 To view selected posters and presentations from the conference, please visit the event page.

 Throughout the year, quarterly bulletins outlining current drug trends or issues of interest are also disseminated.
 These bulletins are available on the NDARC website on the Drug Trends group page and in the Resources section.